Sailing superstitions

 Sharks

-There is no doubt that a shark can conjure up horrific images in anyone\’s mind, let alone sailors that could barely swim.
+There is no doubt that a shark can conjure up horrific images in anyone’s mind, let alone sailors who could barely swim.
 Stories of man-eaters that grew in size in direct proportion to the alcohol consumed by the orator of the story and earned an extra foot in length for each year that passed were common enough.

 But for most sailors of the age of sail, sharks following the ship only mend one thing: imminent death…